 - 2.1 Pets: Any animal kept for ordinary use and companionship.
 Assistance animals (service and support animals) and therapy dogs, as defined below, are not considered pets. - 2.2 Assistance Animals: The term "assistance animal" is the overarching term that refers to both service animals as well as support animals as defined below.
-Therefore, an assistance animal is an animal that either: (1) works, provides assistance, or performs tasks for the benefit of a person with a disability; or (2) provides emotional or other type of support that alleviates one or more identified symptoms or effects of a person's disability. - 2.2.1 Service Animals: Any dog that is individually trained to do work or perform tasks for the benefit of a person with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Therefore, an assistance animal is an animal that either: (1) works, aids, or performs tasks for the benefit of a person with a disability; or (2) provides emotional or other type of support that alleviates one or more identified symptoms or effects of a person's disability. - 2.2.1 Service Animals: Any dog that is individually trained to do work or perform tasks for the benefit of a person with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 The work or tasks performed by a service animal must be directly related to the person's disability.
 The provision of emotional support, well-being, comfort, or companionship does not constitute work or tasks for the purpose of this definition.
 Species other than dogs (or, in some cases, miniature horses), are not considered service animals for the purpose of this definition of a service animal.

 - 2.2.2 Support Animals: An animal that provides emotional or other support that ameliorates one or more identified symptoms or effects of a person's disability.
 Unlike service animals, support animals are not required to be trained to perform work or tasks, and they include species other than dogs and miniature horses.
-Therapy Animals, as defined herein, are not considered Support Animals. - 2.3 Therapy Animals: An animal that has been specifically trained to provide emotional assistance, affection, and comfort to people in hospitals, nursing homes, schools, and other institutions.
-Applies to certified therapy dogs through Therapy Dogs International, Alliance of Therapy Dogs, or another equivalent organization. - 2.4 Therapy Dog Handler: An Individual who is responsible for and in control of a therapy dog. - 2.5 Director of Disability Services: The individual designated by the Vice President of Student Affairs to manage and oversee the provision of disability services at Marshall University. - 2.6 Domestic animal: Any bird, reptile, feline or any other mammal kept as a pet. - 2.7 Dog owner: Anyone who brings a dog on campus. - 2.8 Dog: A domesticated dog. - 2.9 University housing: Shall refer to university buildings and grounds owned, leased, operated, controlled, or supervise by the department of Housing and Residence Life, including, but is not limited to, residence halls, offices, work areas, or stairwells. - 2.10 Prescribing Professional: A physician, psychiatrist, social worker, or mental health worker that advises and authorizes the use of a medication or treatment for someone.
+Therapy Animals, as defined herein, are not considered Support Animals. - 2.3 Therapy Dog: A dog that has been specifically trained to provide emotional assistance, affection, and comfort to people in hospitals, nursing homes, schools, and other institutions.
+Each dog team (handler and dog) must be certified through Therapy Dogs International, Alliance of Therapy Dogs, or another equivalent organization. - 2.4 Therapy Dog Handler: An Individual who is responsible for and in control of a therapy dog. - 2.5 Director of Disability Services: The individual designated by the Vice President of Student Affairs to manage and oversee the provision of disability services at Marshall University. - 2.6 Domestic animal: Any bird, reptile, feline or any other mammal kept as a pet. - 2.7 Dog owner: Anyone who brings a dog on campus. - 2.8 Dog: A domesticated dog. - 2.9 MU PAWS Campus & Community Activities: These are activities that have been approved by the Division of Intercultural & Student Affairs and can include, but are not limited to, classroom visits, campus activity programming, and other activities determined by the Division of Intercultural & Student Affairs. - 2.10 University housing: Shall refer to university buildings and grounds owned, leased, operated, controlled, or supervised by the department of Housing and Residence Life, including, but is not limited to, residence halls, offices, work areas, or stairwells. - 2.11 Prescribing Professional: A physician, psychiatrist, social worker, or mental health worker that advises and authorizes the use of a medication or treatment for someone.